Protocols for Quantum Weak Coin Flipping: Preliminaries: Existence of Almost Perfect Quantum WCF Protocols

-Similarly for $P_A^*$ and even $i$. \end{remark} Below, we formally define Time Dependent Point Games (TDPGs) which were briefly described earlier in \Secref{intro}.
+Similarly for $P_A^*$ and even $i$. \atul{Here, $F_{A,i}$ and $F_{B,i}$ are the same as $F_i$ in \cref{rem:projBeforeAndAfter} for odd and even $i$ respectively, with Alice and Bob explicitly labelled.} \end{remark} Below, we formally define Time Dependent Point Games (TDPGs) which were briefly described earlier in \cref{sec:intro}.
 In fact, we define two variants---TDPGs with EBM functions and those with valid functions.